JoshData/python-email-validator/README.md

 fields provide a normalized form of the email address and domain name (casefolding and Unicode normalization as required by IDNA 2008).

+Calling `validate_email` with the ASCII form of the above email address, `example@xn--bdk.life`, returns the exact same information (i.e., the `email` field always will contain Unicode characters, not Punycode).

 For the fictitious address `ツ-test@joshdata.me`, which has an internationalized local part, the returned object is: